General information and occurrence

 Polish copper and silver ores belong to the stratabound type.
 The copper and silver ores deposits are situated in the areas of the Fore-Sudetic Monocline and the North Sudetic Basin in the Lower Silesia and related to the Zechstein Kupferschiefer formation (sediment-hosted stratiform copper deposits – SSC, Kupferschiefer-type).
 Minerals containing copper with admixture of other metals are concentrated in the Zechstein copper-bearing shale as well as underlying sandstones of white-liegendes and overlying Zechstein dolomites and limestones.
-Deposits of the largest economic importance are those from the vicinities of Lubin in the Fore-Sudetic Monocline.
+Deposits of the significant economic importance are those from the vicinities of Lubin and Polkowice in the Fore-Sudetic Monocline.
 In 2021, there was 1 new documentation of copper and silver ores deposit approved, located on the Fore-Sudetic Monocline: Retków-Grodziszcze (Dolnośląskie Voivodeship).
 The deposit was allocated from the most detailed documented (in C1 category) parts of the Głogów and Retków deposits.